gliderlabs/registrator/docs/user/run.md

 ------                   | -----------
-`-internal`              | Use exposed ports instead of published ports `-ip <ip address>`       | Force IP address used for registering services `-tags <tags>`           | Force comma-separated tags on all registered services `-deregister <mode>`     | Deregister existed services "always" or "on-success".
+`-internal`              | Use exposed ports instead of published ports `-ip <ip address>`       | Force IP address used for registering services `-retry-attempts`        | Max retry attempts to establish a connection with the backend `-retry-interval`        | Interval (in millisecond) between retry-attempts `-tags <tags>`           | Force comma-separated tags on all registered services `-deregister <mode>`     | Deregister existed services "always" or "on-success".
 Default: always `-ttl <seconds>`         | TTL for services.
 Default: 0, no expiry (supported backends only)